Heuristics for $p$-class towers of imaginary quadratic fields, with an Appendix by Jonathan Blackhurst: Introduction

 As regards numerical evidence, class groups of imaginary quadratic fields can be computed via an efficient algorithm, and so the class group computations available to Cohen and Lenstra were quite extensive.
 In \cite{CL2}, they derived many consequences of their heuristic, every one of which matched and in some cases even ``explained'' the {\em observed} variation of the $p$-part of the class group of imaginary quadratic fields.

-In our non-abelian situation, we do not even know an algorithm for determining whether $\G_K$ is finite, much less for computing it, and few examples have actually been completely worked out, so the numerical investigation of our heuristic is bound to be more tricky.
-One of the first examples of a computation of $\G_K$ in the literature appears in a 1934 article of Scholz and Taussky \cite{ST}: for the field $\Q(\sqrt{-4027})$, with $p=3$, $A_K$ is elementary abelian of rank 2 and the group $\G_K$ has size $243$ and is isomorphic to the group denoted {\tt SmallGroup(243,5)} in the terminology of the computer algebra software package \magma.
+In our non-abelian situation, we do not even know an algorithm for determining whether $\G_K$ is finite, much less for computing it, so the numerical investigation of our heuristic is bound to be more tricky.
+One of the first examples of a computation of $\G_K$ in the literature appears in a 1934 article of Scholz and Taussky \cite{ST}: for the field $\Q(\sqrt{-4027})$, with $p=3$, $A_K$ is elementary abelian of rank 2 and the group $\G_K$ has size $243$ and is isomorphic to the group denoted {\tt SmallGroup(243,5)} in the terminology of the computer algebra software package \magma (see~\cite{BEO}).
 The method of Boston and Leedham-Green \cite{BL} can be used for certain $K$ to produce a short list of candidates for the isomorphism class of $\G_K$.
+Unless $\G_K$ happens to be one of a few small groups, it is difficult to identify the isomorphism type of $\G_K$ (see section \ref{section-IPAD} for more details, especially the proof of Theorem \ref{group_theory_predictions}).

-In order to test our heuristic hypothesis, we considered what kind of number-theoretical data (meaning about the groups $\G_K$) was within reach and settled on the following: we computed the class groups of unramified extensions of $K$ of degree $1$ or $p$.
+In order to test our heuristic hypothesis, we considered what kind of number-theoretical data (meaning about the groups $\G_K$) was within reach, and settled on the following: we computed the class groups of unramified extensions of $K$ of degree $1$ or $p$.
 In terms of group theory, this ``index $\leq p$ abelianization data'' or ``IPAD,'' describes the abelianization of $\G_K$ as well as those of its index $p$ subgroups.
-Though it is impractical at present to attempt the complete computation of $\G_K$ for all but a handful of fields $K$, it was possible for us to compute the IPADs of quite a few such $p$-class tower groups and to compare them to the group-theoretical prediction.
-As summary of the numerical evidence, the last two columns of Table~\ref{last-table} in Section~5 list the observed and predicted frequencies of the most common IPADs.
-Given the variability of the data and the general convergence trend toward the predicted value, we believe that, within the limitations of the computation, the data supports our conjecture.
+Though it is impractical at present to attempt the complete computation of $\G_K$ for all fields $K$ within a given large discriminant range, it was possible for us to compute the IPADs for over $460,000$ fields with discriminant in the range $-10^8<d_K<0$ and to compare the distribution of IPADs to the group-theoretical prediction.

+As a summary of the numerical evidence, the second to last column of Table~\ref{last-table} in Section~5 lists the observed frequencies of the most common IPADs with $p = 3$ and $g = 2$ over all imaginary quadratic fields $K$ with $|d_K| < 10^8$.
+The last column then gives the theoretical predictions based on our heuristic.
+Given the variability of the data and the general convergence trend toward the predicted value, we believe that the data support our conjecture.